 There is no way you can tell much about leather from a picture.
 Even when it is in your hands the color of leather can look different under different conditions - lights, sun, shade etc. Therefore, these colors are approximate.
 There are also differences with each dye lot/batch.
 This is very nice, non-toxic, top full-grain leather that is portrayed the best I know how.
+'Full grain leather' is by itself defining - it means that the leather has no finish on it.
 I have been using this leather since I first started doing leather work in 1972.
 It is called moccasin cowhide and it's very soft, strong, supple, and long lasting leather that is about 4 ounces in weight/thickness.

 Like its name 'moccasin cowhide' implies, it is made for moccasin shoes, but at the place I purchase it from, it is sold mainly for chaps and consequently requires large clean sides.
 The Brown here is quite dark and can be hard to tell from Black - some people like it for that very reason - I do.
 Due to the fact that this leather, and the things I make from it, are very long lasting, I suggest to people that they select a darker color because it may look the nicest for the longest.
 However, this is not strictly the case because many like the look of burnished leather.
 If you would like, I will send you swatches of any particular color/s that you would like to see.
 There are other kinds of leather I can and do use.